svenmeier/propoid/README.md

 - extend propoid.core.Propoid
 - add a default constructor
-- use propoid.core.Property for all properties
+- use propoid.core.Property for all properties (no casting needing due to generics though)